Vikas Goel

 Work & Research

-AI voice agents live across three regions, a telecom infrastructure platform powering a quarter of a billion subscribers, a consumer voice app with 14 million+ downloads, and an independent research project on self-evolving AI agents.
+An enterprise SaaS platform for AI voice agents live across three regions, an enterprise SaaS company serving 160+ enterprise customers and 290M+ end-users, a consumer voice product with 14 million+ downloads, and an independent research project on self-evolving AI agents.
 Here's what Vikas Goel is working on, and what he's built.

 2026 — present